LearnPress/learnpress/readme.txt

 <a href="http://thimpress.com/learnpress" target="_blank">LearnPress</a> is a comprehensive WordPress LMS Plugin for WordPress.
 This WordPress LMS Plugin can be used to easily create & sell courses online.
 Each course curriculum can be made with lessons & quizzes which can be managed with easy-to-use user interface, we really made it for lazy people.

+LearnPress is free and always be free, but it has premium high quality WordPress Plugin, try and see how it is.
+LearnPress WordPress LMS Plugin is **lightweight** but **super powerful** with **lots of add-ons** to empower its core system.

+Take a look at a [Premium LMS WordPress Theme](http://themeforest.net/item/lms-wordpress-theme-elearning-wp/11797847) we designed to work with LearnPress, more will comes soon.

 [youtube https://www.youtube.com/watch?v=rRWPl5-Hb4k&hd=1&&cc_load_policy=1]

 **LearnPress LMS Plugin works with your theme**
 We create LearnPress LMS Plugin to work with any WordPress themes.

-Here is a [premium LMS WordPress theme](http://themeforest.net/item/lms-wordpress-theme-elearning-wp/11797847).
-More will coming soon.

 **LearnPress Support WordPress Multisites**